-The Security Department is primarily responsible for developing services, programs, and strategies for maintaining a reasonably safe campus.
+The Department of Public Safety and Security is primarily responsible for developing services, programs, and strategies for maintaining a reasonably safe campus.
 We rely on our collaborative relationships with campus personnel to fulfill that responsibility.
 We are committed to the philosophy of community-oriented public safety and problem solving which we carry out through our Crime Prevention Program(CPP).
 We hope you find this report informative and helpful.
-If you have questions or would like further information about safety and security at FTCC, please contact us at (910) 678-8433 or visit the Security office located on the first floor of the General Classroom Building at the Fayetteville campus of FTCC.
+If you have questions or would like further information about safety and security at FTCC, please contact us at (910) 678-8433 or visit the Public Safety office located on the first floor of the General Classroom Building at the Fayetteville campus of FTCC.
 You can also access the annual Security Report by visiting www.faytechcc.edu, clicking on "Public Safety & Security" at the bottom of the home page, and then "Campus Crime Reports."